 The D2L Chicago Quarter Teaching Teams website is a primary means of communication about Chicago Quarter updates and resources.
-To find it, click on the "Find a class" grid at the top of your D2L (d2l.depaul.edu) page and scroll until you locate it.
-It is recommended that you pin it for easy reference later.
-In the Content section, you will find tabs for Best Practices materials, online Chicago resources, Common Hour resources, etc.
+To find it, click on the Waffle menu (find a class) at the top of your D2L (d2l.depaul.edu) page and search for Chicago Quarter Teaching Teams.
+Click the pin icon to save the course for easy reference later.